DavidNP96/project/PROCESS.md

 fixed some bugs with the linechart update and made donutchart updatefunction.

 #28-10-2019:
-today I fixed a bug with my tooltip and made my appear in a box.
-Also made a for my worldmap and piechart.
-Did some styling with changing the colors of my worldmap and my donutchart.
-ALso made an error handler for my dropdown since there are countries that do not carry any data.
+Today I fixed a bug with my tooltip and made my appear in a box.
+Also made a legend for my worldmap and piechart.
+I Did some styling with changing the colors of my worldmap and my donutchart.
+Also made an error handler for my dropdown since there are countries that do not carry any data.
 The slider now also updates the donutchart.

+#29-10-2019:
+Today I fixed my update function for my donutchart.
+Did some extra styling.

+#30-10-2019:
+Today I fixed last minute bugs i just saw, namely my tooltip didn't work when the donutchart was updated and my linechart was not accurate.
+I split my code and also wrote my README.md